waylayio/waylay-sdk-registry-py/README.md

 # Intialize a waylay client instance
 waylay_client = WaylayClient.from_profile()

+# Note that the typed model classes for responses/parameters/... are only available when `waylay-sdk-registry-types` is installed
 from waylay.services.registry.models.function_type import FunctionType from waylay.services.registry.models.job_state_result import JobStateResult from waylay.services.registry.models.job_type_schema import JobTypeSchema